kora-labs/chromax/docs/tutorials/distributed_computation.rst

 We present here how to perform computation on multiple devices.

 Imagine to have at your disposal 4 GPUs and you want to distribute the workload on them.
-There are two ways in doing so:
+There are two ways to do so:

-* Create 4 simulators, specifying different device for each one
+* Create 4 simulators, specifying a different device for each one
 * Use the `JAX pmap <https://jax.readthedocs.io/en/latest/_autosummary/jax.pmap.html>`_ function to wrap the functions you need.

 If memory is not an issue, the second method is the easiest one.
 In fact, you simply need divide your population in groups (i.e. divide the first axis) and distribute over the groups.